chand1012/blog/drafts/StartupEngineering/index.md

 # What does this all mean?

-When I write code, especially when I am refactoring existing code, I need to sit back and think about why the developers made the descisions that they did, especially if the code I am working on is established working code.
+When I write code, especially when I am refactoring existing code, I need to sit back and think about why the developers made the decisions that they did, especially if the code I am working on is established working code.
 I also need to get out of my "startup bootstrapping" mindset and develop code as if I was at a real company, by making my code the highest quality and highest security code I've ever developed.

 Do I consider myself a senior level developer?
 Maybe, depending on the company I'm working for.
 But this is not a company that I'm a senior developer at.
 This is code that is going to be